The background – and the future

 The Princess Estelle Cultural Foundation will develop and grow organically and dynamically in the midst of contemporary society.
-Its most immediate concern is to create a permanent sculpture park in Stockholm, as a popular attraction for both Swedish and international visitors.
+Its most immediate concern is to create the Princess Estelle Sculpture Park at Royal Djurgården in Stockholm, as a popular attraction for both Swedish and international visitors.
 Through the project, the foundation strives to contribute to a general increased interest in contemporary art and to strengthen Sweden’s cultural position in Europe.

 In 2016–2018, sculpture exhibitions featuring Tony Cragg, Eva Hild and Jaume Plensa were held at Royal Djurgården at the initiative of H.R.H.
 Prince Daniel.
 These were organised by a private gallery in collaboration with the Royal Djurgården administration.